timniederhausen/gn/docs/reference.md

        short name.
 Use "ninja doom_melon" to compile the "//tools/fruit:doom_melon" executable.

+       Note that for Apple platforms, create_bundle targets with a product_type of "com.apple.product-type.application" are considered as executable
+       for this rule (as they define application bundles).

     5. The short names of all targets if there is only one target with that short name.